 Click on united.om and check the WHOIS information to see if we can determine who registered the site.
 The site is also privacy protected.

 Now, if we go back to antivirus.safetynote.xyz, we can look at all of the different domains that should also be blocked in your firewall.
-Now, if we take a look at the other redline that is listed here, track.mcwtg400.com, we notice that is a parent redirect, which means that antivirus.safetynote.xyz is a child of that parent, sending traffic to that site.
+Now, if we take a look at the other redline that is listed here, track.mcwtg400.com, we notice that is a parent redirect, which means that antivirus.safetynote.xyz is a child of that parent, the host pair is sending traffic to that site.

 Now let’s review the results of your investigation.
 We determined that many different typo-squatted domains were being forwarded to antivirus.safetynote.xyz.